thanadol-git/quantms_example/README.md

 ## Prepare your files

-1. Download the proteome from [Uniprot](https://www.uniprot.org/).
-You need to download the fasta file of the proteome in a canonical version without the isoforms.
+1. Prepare the SDRF file.
+It is located in this repo.
 2. Download the raw data from [PRIDE](https://www.ebi.ac.uk/pride/archive/).
 For example, `PXD020109`.
-3. Prepare the SDRF file.
-Follow the instruction in the course.
+3. Download the proteome from [Uniprot](https://www.uniprot.org/).
+You need to download the fasta file of the proteome in a canonical version without the isoforms.

 All of the files above should locate in the same directory.

 ## Run the pipeline